-- 2. The Minutes of the Regular Stockholders' Meeting held on June 23, 2020 was approved. - 3.
-All acts, resolutions and proceedings of the Board and corporate officers of the Company since the Regular Stockholders' Meeting held on June 23, 2020 until May 27, 2021, the date of this year's meeting, as reflected in the minutes of the meetings of the Board, as well as financial statements and records of the Company were approved, confirmed and ratified. - 4.
-Upon favorable recommendation of the Audit and Risk Oversight Committee, the auditing firm of R. G. Manabat & Co. was appointed as External Auditor of the Company for the fiscal year 2021.
+- 2. The Minutes of the Regular Stockholders' Meeting held on May 27, 2021 was approved. - 3.
+All acts, resolutions and proceedings of the Board and corporate officers of the Company since the Regular Stockholders' Meeting held on May 27, 2021 until May 26, 2022, the date of this year's meeting, as reflected in the minutes of the meetings of the Board, as well as financial statements and records of the Company were approved, confirmed and ratified. - 4.
+Approval of the following amendment to Article II (Secondary Purpose), paragraph 2, of the Amended Articles of Incorporation of the Company: